NA session adjourned indefinitely as ruckus continues

 PML-N leaders also expressed concern over the non-issuance of production orders for Zardari.

-BNP-M President Sardar Akhtar Mengal also visited the residence of Jamiat Ulema-i-Islam-Fazl's chief Maulana Fazlur Rehman today.
+BNP-M President Sardar Akhtar Mengal also visited the residence of JUI-F chief Maulana Fazlur Rehman today.

 Speaking to the media after their meeting, Rehman said that he hoped that an All Parties Conference (APC) will be held next week and added that Mengal had given a "positive response" when asked to attend it.
-A final decision by BNP-M on its position on the budget is yet to be announced.
+A final decision by BNP-M about its participation in the APC is yet to be announced.

 When asked whether he would oppose or support the budget proposed by the ruling Pakistan Tehreek-i-Insaf, Mengal said: "Many budgets came and went but they didn't change the situation of the country or the people.
-Until all political parties come up with a national agenda that supports democratic rule and also discusses how to provide relief to the class that is burdened by the budget, the weight of the politicians and the injustices committed by rulers, we cannot move ahead."
+All political parties [have to] come up with a national agenda that supports democratic rule and also discusses how to provide relief to the class that is burdened by the budget, the weight of the politicians and the injustices committed by rulers, we cannot move ahead."

 Are these lawmakers or, lawbreakers?
 Is there no treatment to make them law abiding?